This Guide Teaches You:

 When manufacturing casein, whole milk is usually treated with a chemical, typically chymosin, which causes the milk to coagulate and makes the casein form a solid mass.

 It is then sent through a series of microfilters that purifies it and concentrates the micellar segments of casein.
-Micelles are simply arrangements of molecules in which the water loving part of the molecule (hydrophilic) are directed toward the outside and the water hating part of the molecule (hydrophobic) are directed toward the inside.
+Micelles are simply arrangements of molecules in which the water-loving part of the molecule (hydrophilic) is directed toward the outside and the water-hating part of the molecule (hydrophobic) is directed toward the inside.
 This gives it its unique digestive properties.

 While you can get casein from casein supplements you can also get a substantial amount from food sources.
 Casein is highest in dairy products like milk, cheese, cream, and yogurt.
 Casein is also found in some fish like tuna, although in much smaller quantities than dairy products

 Milk is one of the highest sources of casein available as roughly 80% of milk proteins are casein.
 So if you drink an 8oz glass of milk that has roughly 12 grams of protein, you get about 9.6 grams of casein-based proteins.
 That is quite a lot!

 Micellar casein is the least adulterated form of supplemental casein.
 It is left in its “intact” molecular structure.
 This is important as it then is digested in a series of enzymatic and nonenzymatic processes in the body to encourage slow breakdown and absorption by the body.

 Hydrolyzed casein is simply micellar casein that has been broken down into smaller peptides by “hydrolyzing” the bonds.
 This process occurs just like it does in whey where it can be broken down using enzymes or acids.
 If you decide to go with hydrolyzed casein for some of the reasons we mention below, definitely go with the hydrolyzed as the acid makes it incredibly bitter.